AmauryD/todolist-bussiness/README.md

 Représente un type et encapsule la logique de validation d'un type.

+#### Domain Services

+Ces services peuvent être également des use-case dans la Clean Archi.

+- The operation relates to a domain concept that is not a natural part of an Entity or Value Object
+- The interface is defined in terms of other elements in the domain model
+- The operation is stateless

+#### Domain Events

+#### Application Services

 ## Using functionnal programming

 Dans ce projet, j'ai commencé à utiliser un peu de programmation fonctionnelle via la librairie `true-myth`.
 Permettant de gérer les erreurs/undefined/null de manière efficace et Typescript-Aware.